 Time to live can be a bit confusing for developers at first.
-There are many cases where you may set an expiration to be 30 seconds, but the record may still exist on disk after expiration.
+There are many cases where you may set an expiration to be 30 seconds, but the record may actually still exist on disk after expiration.

 There are two ways that Couchbase Server will remove items flagged for deletion: